 12. Connecticut College Arboretum

-Connecticut is a state known for its serene ambiance and its stunning nature, and Connecticut College’s Arboretum falls in this tradition.
+Connecticut is a state known for its serene ambience and its stunning nature, and Connecticut College’s Arboretum falls in this tradition.
 Founded in 1931, the arboretum sits on 750 acres and features a vast display of native trees, plants, and grasses.

 11. University of Central Florida Arboretum